Skip to main content

 Specificity Shields Against Competition

-Instructions in prose-heavy files must name specific constructs to resist topic competition.
-Vague instructions surrounded by prose on the same topic degrade severely, while named instructions maintain compliance.
+Directives in prose-heavy files must name specific constructs to resist topic competition.
+A vague directive surrounded by prose on the same topic degrades severely, while a named directive holds compliance.
+The naming shield protects directives you want followed.
+It does not protect prohibitions: naming a forbidden construct anchors it instead of shielding it, so state prohibitions as abstract categories.

 Antipatterns

-- Adding context paragraphs around a constraint without naming constructs in the constraint itself.
+• Adding context paragraphs around a vague directive without naming constructs in the directive itself.
 The prose competes with the vague instruction and wins.

 Pass / Fail